yosonoronosoy/ale_rpascual/readme.md

 ## Usage

-To use this CLI run the following command
+To use this CLI run the following command:
-``

 ```
 npx ale_rpascual